Changes to the non-urban water metering rules

-The NSW Department of Climate Change, Energy, the Environment and Water has made important updates to the non-urban metering rules in the Water Management (General) Regulation 2018.
+The NSW Government has made important updates to the non-urban metering rules in the Water Management (General) Regulation 2025.

 The amendments incorporate key recommendations from the review of the non-urban metering framework, streamlining measurement requirements and adjusting compliance deadlines to speed up the metering rollout.